Information for…

 What to take in case a disaster strikes!
-This article is from the website Bankrate.com and is dated October 23, 2020.
+This article is from the website Nationwide.com and seems to be a good list.

 Scam alerts: check the FTC for what is out there and how to combat it